chrisBirmingham/php-cql/README.md

 * Batch Statements
 * Async queries
 * Result Paging
+* Tuples and User Defined Types

 ## Usage

 ### Cluster

 A Cassandra cluster can be built via the `ClusterBuilder` class.
+By default the Cluster will try to connect to localhost.

 ```php
 $clusterBuilder = new \CassandraNative\Cluster\ClusterBuilder();
 $cassandra = $clusterBuilder->build();
 ```

-By default the Cluster will try to connect to localhost.
 You can specify a set of IP/hostnames to connect to using the `withContactPoints` method.
 Unlike the Datastax Driver, when connecting the client will pick a contact host at random and attempt to connect to it.